 - an increase of supports density and tip size will also help to resolve separation of the print from the supports

 The use of a flat printed simple but detailed model such as the shown coins is recommended for fast tuning our 3Dresyns to your printer settings

 To obtain better quality prints for different layer thickness, we recommend adjust:

-- the light power and curing or exposure times if your printer permits it
+- the light power and exposure times if your printer permits it

-- the dosage of Print Quality Fine Tuner FT1 and LB1 in small steps until optimum results are obtained.
-Note: avoid overdosaging FT1 and LB1.
+- the dosage of Fine Tuner FT1 and LB1 Bio in small steps until optimum results are obtained.
+Note: avoid overdosing FT1 and LB1 Bio.

 Fine Tuning Process

 Step 1: Select your layer thickness, typically between 10-100 microns, for example, 50 microns as standard for your clear or colored resin

 Step 2: Select your print settings, supports density, tip size, power and exposure time if your printer permits it.

 High power printers tend to cause significant bleeding and require high dosage of light blockers.
 If your printer permits it, decrease the printer power when massive bleeding occurs in between the supports (support merging and curing as a block as in the shown picture before) to reduce the required Fine Tuner LB1 Bio dosage.